tu-studio/lac26_presentation/slides/00-all.md

 <div class="image-overlay fragment" style="position: absolute; width: 60%; padding: 60px; text-align: center;">
   <p><strong>Neural Music Production</strong> = Creative applications of<br>neural networks in the music production domain</p>
 </div>

+Notes:

+- Let's start with a quick overview of artificial intelligence
+- With AI, we refer to machines that can perform tasks that typically require human-like intelligence
+- Machine learning is a subset of AI that focuses on algorithms that can learn patterns from data without being explicitly programmed
+- Neural networks are a specific type of machine learning model inspired by the structure and function of biological neurons
+- Deep learning is a subset of neural networks that uses multiple layers to model complex patterns in data

 ---